DevlessTeam/docs/api-engine.md

     ]
 }

-RESPONSE PAYLOAD: {"status_code":636,"message":"The table or field has been delete","payload":[]}
+RESPONSE PAYLOAD: {"status_code":636,"message":"The table or field has been deleted","payload":[]}
 ```

 This is very trivial and understandable as by now you would have noticed the pattern :)

-* To truncate the table you set the ``truncate`` parameter to ``true`` "truncate":true  this returns a response as ```{"status_code":636,"message":"The table or field has been truncate","payload":[]}```
+* To truncate the table you set the ``truncate`` parameter to ``true`` "truncate":true  this returns a response as ```{"status_code":636,"message":"The table or field has been truncated","payload":[]}```

 * You may also drop the table by passing ``true`` to the ``drop`` parameter this also returns a response as ``{"status_code":636,"message":"dropped table successfully","payload":[]}``

-We have gone through a basic CRUD operation using the api engine.
+We have gone through a basic CRUD operation using the API engine.
 The next thing we are going to look at is the script .

 Again whenever you create a service with the management console a scripting column is added.
 That's where your script lives.
-In case you want the complete api engine with the management console download it from [DevLess complete ](#devlesscomplete).
+In case you want the complete API engine with the management console download it from [DevLess complete](#devlesscomplete).
 Another way you can add a script is doing so with a database client

 <a name="Accessing-scripts"></a>
 ## Accessing scripts
-- Scripts are run each time you make a call to any of the db resources
+- Scripts are run each time you make a call to any of the database resources
 - Each Service has a script assigned to it
 - Detailed explanation of how to use scripts can be found at [Services](/docs/{{version}}/service)#scripts